navin20/Deep-Learning-Term-Project/README.md

 #                     Deeplearning Term-Project

-#                       Using resnet model to detect Objects
+#                      Using resnet model to detect Objects With the Help of tensorflow api

  #    Tensorflow Object Detection for 3 Things:

             Car